SteveDunn/Vogen/README.md

 ### Can I serialize and deserialize them?

 Yes.
-By default, each VO is decorated with a `TypeConverter` and `System.Text.Json` (STJ) serializer.
+By default, each VO is decorated with a `TypeConverter` and `System.Text.Json` (STJ) serializer (if STJ is referenced).
 There are other converters/serializers for:

 * Newtonsoft.Json (NSJ)
 * Dapper